Léman International School Chengdu: History

 In August 2014 the school received authorization for the International Baccalaureate programme.

 In March 2020 the school was authorized for the International Baccalaureate Middle Years Programme.

 Campus and location

 The school's campus is about 50 acre, which will eventually house about 1,000 students.

 Themed events

 The school offers themed events such as Challenge Week, Duke of Edinburgh, Explore China Trip, Literacy Week, Numeracy Week, International Day, Concert, etc.

 Accreditations

-Léman International School - Chengdu is accredited test center for SAT.
+Léman International School - Chengdu is an accredited test center for SAT.

 The school is a member of the Association of China and Mongolia International Schools (ACAMIS), and has recently experienced the second positive joint visit from Council of International Schools (CIS) and New England Association of Schools and Colleges (NEASC).